 “The seeds of major, long-term injuries can be planted years before, in common injuries that runners often ignore.”
 That’s Dr Camdon Fary, an orthopaedic surgeon who specialises in sports injuries and reconstructive surgery of the hip and knee.
 “The longer you ignore these issues, the more likely you’ll end up having to see a surgeon as well as a physiotherapist.”

-The most common of these injuries are:
+The most common of these injuries are as follows:

 “Runner’s Knee” (or Anterior Knee Pain/Patellofemoral Pain Syndrome)

 “Runner’s knee” is the most common cause of knee pain that walks into doctors’ clinics.
 A diagnosis of elimination, it’s declared when an MRI fails to show actual damage, but the patient is still experiencing pain at the front of the knee (anterior knee pain).